rlawrenc/cosc_304/labs/lab2/assign/README.md

 # COSC 304 - Introduction to Database Systems<br>Assignment 2 - Creating tables using SQL and MySQL

-This assignment practices creating tables with SQL DDL.
-We will see later how to design the relational table structure.
-For this assignment, you are given what the table should look like, and you need to write the SQL DDL.
+This assignment practices SQL DDL.
+These are the same questions as on PrairieLearn but allow you to test them on your own database on your computer.

 ## Question 1 (10 marks)